 VIVA Alliance will not respond to inquiries about the outcome of the selection process.
 However, the team may reach out to offer constructive feedback when they have specific input that could help improve the proposed project for future opportunities.

-VIVA Alliance will host an opening reception, produce promotional material for the exhibition, provide installation services, and work carefully with the artists in the professional presentation and documentation of the exhibitions.
-Please note that VIVA Alliance does not pay for the fabrication of artwork, framing, or material costs.
+• VIVA Alliance will host an opening reception, produce promotional material for the exhibition, provide installation services, and work carefully with the artists in the professional presentation and documentation of the exhibitions.
+Please note that VIVA Alliance does not pay for the fabrication of new artwork, framing, or material costs.
 If your project requires further resources than outlined here, please include all expenses in a budget sheet that entails the costs and required funding.

-Pending approval of funding for the 3rd Annual VIVA Exhibition an artist fee will be paid to all selected artists, with additional compensation for those invited to participate in artist talks.
+An artist fee will be paid to all selected artists, with additional compensation for those invited to participate in artist talks.

-The cost of shipping and handling of the artworks is the responsibility of the artist unless otherwise discussed.
+• The cost of shipping and handling of the artworks is the responsibility of the artist unless otherwise discussed.

-An expanded exhibition budget requires seeking additional funding, or for the artist to bring their own funds via grants or funding from private donors and sponsors.
+• An expanded exhibition budget requires seeking additional funding, or for the artist to bring their own funds via grants or funding from private donors and sponsors.

 A note on documentation